Vinay-Parida/e-Commerce/README.md

 ### Seller
 - A seller can edit his profile such as, company details, password etc.
+- A Seller will only have one address associated
 - A seller can list all the products he has added in his catalogue
 - A seller can add new product, make changes in his existing product or delete a product.
 - A seller can change the status of the order for his products as placed by any customer